Brunei kickstarts 5G pilot project to boost digital transformation - The Scoop

-BANDAR SERI BEGAWAN – Brunei has kickstarted its 5G pilot project on Saturday, with 5G mobile networks deployed at five testing sites.
+BANDAR SERI BEGAWAN – Brunei kickstarted its 5G pilot project on Saturday, with 5G mobile networks deployed at five testing sites.

 Implemented in phases, the pilot project has identified five indoor and outdoor venues to study the potential of 5G in Brunei.